-The Community Development Agency (CDA) received 10 applications in designated locations where a medical cannabis dispensary could be permitted, and residents voiced opinions at three public meetings hosted this winter by CDA staff and members of the advisory committee.
-Of the 10 applications, eight were in the Highway 101 corridor zone and two were in the Central/West Marin zone.
+Of the 10 applications filed during the application period last fall, eight were in the Highway 101 corridor zone and two were in the Central/West Marin zone.
 The 101 corridor applications included three in the Black Point area east of the Novato city limits, one in Santa Venetia near the San Rafael city limits, and four in the Tam Shoreline area between Mill Valley and Sausalito.
 The Central/West Marin applications included one in San Geronimo Valley and one in Marshall.

 Although cannabis is considered an illegal drug by the federal government, Proposition 215 ensures that seriously ill Californians have the right to obtain and use cannabis for medical purposes upon receiving a recommendation from a physician.
 The County’s ordinance is consistent with the state’s Compassionate Use Act and Medical Cannabis Program.
 A licensed dispensary would have to be least 800 feet from schools, public parks, smoke shops, and other cannabis dispensaries to qualify for a license.

-Medical cannabis dispensaries remain prohibited in unincorporated Marin, and none are open or permitted in any of the county’s towns or cities.
-The ordinance establishes a regulatory framework to license nonprofit patient collectives to meet the medical needs of local patients, many of whom have voiced the need for local dispensaries before the Board of Supervisors.
+California’s State Bureau of Marijuana Control will implement its licensing program in 2018, and licenses for medical cannabis businesses will be issued if local approval has been granted.
+New state regulations will permit delivery-based dispensaries after January 1, 2018.
+Medical cannabis dispensaries remain prohibited in unincorporated Marin (the town of Fairfax recently allowed a longstanding dispensary to reopen under a prior use permit).
+The County ordinance establishes a regulatory framework to license nonprofit patient collectives to meet the medical needs of local patients, many of whom have voiced the need for local dispensaries before the Board of Supervisors.